Khaled-Alaa/weather-journal-app/README.md

 ## Project Environment setup

 ### Node and Express Environemnt
-In this project we are using Node and Express environemnts.
-So you need to install Node and Express on the local machine.
+In this project we are using Node and Express environemnts, so you need to run `npm i`

-### Project Dependencies
-The 'cors' package should be installed in the project.
-The 'body-parser' package should be installed and included in the project.

-### Local Server
-Local server should be running and producing feedback to the Command Line through a working callback function.
+### How to run the app
+1.  `node server.js`
+2. Navigate to 'website' folder.
+3. Run index.html in browser.

 ### API Credentials
 Create API credentials on OpenWeatherMap.com or use existing API key inside in app.js file.